BioJulia/GenomicFeatures.jl/docs/src/man/intervals.md

 Collections of intervals are represented using the `IntervalCollection` type, which is a general purpose indexed container for intervals.
 It supports fast intersection operations as well as insertion, deletion, and sorted iteration.

-Interval collections can be initialized by inserting elements one by one using `push!`.
+Empty interval collections can be initialized, and intervals elements can be added to the collection one-by-one using `push!`.

 ```julia
 # The type parameter (Nothing here) indicates the interval metadata type.